Breach of Contract in Singapore

 - A breach of contract may entitle the innocent party to terminate the contract.
 If the innocent party chooses to terminate the contract, the contracting parties are discharged from all contractual obligations as at the point of termination onwards.
 Unlike damages, not every breach of contract entitles the innocent party to terminate the contract.
 Whether or not the right of termination is available depends on how the term is classified in law.

 - An order of specific performance may be available to compel the defaulting party to perform his contractual obligation.
 However, specific performance is only awarded in exceptional cases, typically where damages are an inadequate remedy should the contractual obligation not be performed.
 For example, specific performance is more likely to be available in contracts involving the delivery of unique property, such as land.
+We have more information on specific performance in another article.

 - A prohibitory injunction may be available to ensure that the defaulting party honours his promise not to do something.
 Like specific performance, prohibitory injunctions are only awarded in exceptional cases, typically where damages are inadequate to remedy the breach of contract.
 Read more about the different types of injunctions in our other article.